maya-a-iuga/Web-App-DevOps-Project/README.md

 ## CI/CD

+### Assumptions

+- You have an Azure account or access to a subscription.
+- You have defined a service principal with full access to the relevant subscription.

 ### Containerisation

 The web app is packaged as a docker image, available in my personal public github repo: `asoundmove/aicore-devopsproject-webapp:latest`.